Deborah Matthews, PMA®-CPT

 Matt is an avid cyclist and runner, he has completed a number of marathons and ultramarathons (any distance beyond a marathon).
 He discovered that regular massage helped him to recover from training and races and also helped him achieve his personal health goals.
 He sees all his clients as athletes and is passionate about helping them achieve their goals through increased body awareness and pain-free activity.
 Matt is the only Full-Body Certified Active Release Techniques® provider in the Triangle and the only member of the ART Ironman® Provider Network in NC (as a massage therapist).
 He also includes Active Isolated Stretching, Myofascial/Deep Tissue, and Swedish massage methods in his practice.

-RJ holds a 200-hour Prana Flow® teacher certification from Evolve Movement, Raleigh, NC and is working toward her 1000-hour certification in yoga therapy through a combination of intensive study with Joseph and Lillian LaPage at Kripalu and internship.
-RJ completed Divine Sleep Yoga Nidra Meditation training with Jennifer Reiss in June 2013.
-Additionally, RJ holds a Bachelors of Arts in English with a minor in Creative Writing from West Virginia University.
+With a 200-hour Prana Flow® teacher certification from Evolve Movement, Raleigh, NC and a 200-hr certification in yoga therapy with additional certifications in Divine Sleep Yoga Nidra Meditation, and pre/post natal care yoga and meditation certification, RJ continues regularly to develop her expertise and offerings.
+She holds a Bachelors of Arts in English with a minor in Creative Writing from West Virginia University.

 Susan Kokot, PT, DPT holds a Doctorate in Physical Therapy from Duke University's School of Medicine, and a BS in Theatre from Northwestern University.
 Susan has spent 15+ years in the theatre and dance worlds performing at renowned regional theatres and as a member of the Grand Rapids Ballet.
 During her performing career, Susan honed her kinesthetic sense, listening and observational skills, and deep understanding of the human condition.
 Susan feels passionately about using these skills to help others heal and develop a greater awareness of their physicality; to encourage confidence in rehabilitation; to instill belief that an injured body can be strengthened and restored; and to motivate patients to improve overall health and performance.
 Susan's areas of interest include orthopedic rehabilitation with a focus in the performing arts, women's health, and neurological disorders.

-Susan has treated clients in a variety of settings including the triage clinic at the American Dance Festival.
+Susan has treated clients in a variety of settings including the triage clinic at the American Dance Festival (ADF) and backstage at the Durham Performing Arts Center (DPAC).
 She also presented her research, "Prediction of Injuries at a Dance Medicine Walk-In Clinic during a Summer Dance Intensive" at the American Physical Therapy Association's Combined Sections Meeting (CSM) in 2016.

-Susan is currently enrolled in The Pilates Center's Intermediate Teacher Training Program at InsideOut Body Therapies.
-When she's not at IOBT, Susan can be found attending live theatre and music, swimming, playing tennis, and spending time with her partner and 3-yr old son.
+Susan is a graduate of The Pilates Center's Intermediate Teacher Training Program at InsideOut Body Therapies.
+When she's not at IOBT, Susan can be found attending live theatre and music, swimming, playing tennis, and spending time with her partner and son.

 Taran Rosenthal, LAc